NutriTeam/Nutri_Score/app.md

 <p style="text-align:center;"><img src="./image/screen_profile_updating.PNG" alt = "Screen Profile Updating" class="img_app"></p>

 As the database of *OpenFoodFacts* grows and improves daily, you might want to update the local database frequently, which can be done pressing this button.
 The button turns blue when it is updating. *Wait, do not press other buttons to avoid crashing the application !* Then, it turns green when the update is finished.
+Our team will update the database once per month.

 <p style="text-align:center;"><img src="./image/screen_profile_update.PNG" alt = "Screen Profile Update" class="img_app"></p>